xuyimingwork/zdmin-ara/README.md

 # @zdmin/ara

-This project is aim to provide a set of tools to generate client api code from OpenAPI specification.
+This project provide a set of tools to generate client api request code from OpenAPI specification.

 ## next